Newsroom of the Austrian National Tourist Office

 Vienna - city with best living quality in the world

 Each year international consultants Mercer (www.mercer.com) conduct a quality of life survey in 221 major cities worldwide.
-And in 2016 the results of the survey once again saw Vienna claim top marks, with the Austrian capital walking away with the life of the worlds most liveable city for the seventh year in a row.
+And in 2018 the results of the survey once again saw Vienna claim top marks, with the Austrian capital walking away with the life of the worlds most liveable city for the ninth year in a row.

 International Saudi driver's license

 The Austrian National Tourist Office in Dubai is pleased to announce that as of May 12th 2016 Saudi Arabia has signed the Convention on Road Traffic of Vienna 1968 - therefore Saudi citizens holding an international divers license issued in Saudi Arabia are now allowed to drive and rent cars in Austria.